-Heroin is a synthetic drug of the opiate family.
-Heroin is made by a chemical process that adds two acetyl groups to the alkaloid, morphine, found in opium—hence its scientific name, diacetylmorphine.
+Heroin is a synthetic drug of the opiate family. it is made by a chemical process that adds two acetyl groups to the alkaloid, morphine, found in opium hence its scientific name, diacetylmorphine.
 Opium is obtained from poppy plants grown in Mexico, South America and Asia.

 Opioid drugs suppress certain activities of the nervous system, and are used for medical purposes, such as analgesia (pain relief) and muscle relaxation.
 Other substances in the opiate family are morphine, codeine, methadone and oxycodone.